tSynsth/ts-theme-extension-template-2016/README.md

 #About

-THIS SHOULD BE UPDATED!!
+README OUTDATED: HAS TO BE UPDATED BEFORE USE!!
-THIS SHOULD BE UPDATED!!
+README OUTDATED: HAS TO BE UPDATED BEFORE USE!!

 TSTE WP plugin template (TS Theme Extension) 2016 for Tuning Synesthesia.
 Its origianl code was taken from [Wordpress-plugin-template](https://github.com/hlashbrooke/WordPress-Plugin-Template) by hlashbrooke and modified for some purpose.